Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Monbulk - Silvan has a median income of $50,415 and an average income of $65,818.
-This is slightly above the national average.
-In Greater Melbourne, the median income is $54,892 and the average is $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimates for September 2025 would be approximately $56,545 (median) and $73,821 (average).
-Census 2021 income data indicates that Monbulk - Silvan's household, family, and personal incomes are around the 50th percentile nationally.
-The predominant income cohort in Monbulk - Silvan is 33.3% of locals (1,948 people) earning between $1,500 and $2,999 per week, similar to the surrounding region's 32.8%.
-After housing expenses, 86.3% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Monbulk - Silvan SA2 had a median income of $50,415 and an average income of $65,818.
+These figures are slightly above the national averages.
+Comparing this to Greater Melbourne's median income of $54,892 and average income of $73,761 reveals a difference in income levels between the two areas.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Monbulk - Silvan as of September 2025 would be approximately $56,545 (median) and $73,821 (average).
+Census 2021 income data indicates that household, family, and personal incomes in Monbulk - Silvan cluster around the national median.
+Examining income distribution shows that the predominant cohort in Monbulk - Silvan consists of 33.3% of locals (1,948 people) earning between $1,500 and $2,999 annually, which is consistent with broader trends across the surrounding region where 32.8% fall into this income category.
+After housing expenses, 86.3% of income remains for other expenses in Monbulk - Silvan.
+The area's SEIFA income ranking places it in the sixth decile nationally.

 Frequently Asked Questions - Income